SRI-CSL/yices2/doc/sphinx/source/api-types.rst

        STATUS_ERROR
      } smt_status_t;

-   The type :c:type:`smt_status_t` represents the possible states of a context.
+   The type :c:type:`smt_status_t` enumerates the possible states of a context.
 It is also the type returned by functions that check whether a context is satisfiable.
 The following codes are defined: